Oxford Road Community School

 Maths

 In Spring 2, we are learning to add and subtract numbers to 20.
-We will learn to read, write and interpret mathematical statements involving addition (+), subtraction (–) and equals (=) signs.
-We will also practise solving lots of one-step problems that involve addition and subtraction, using concrete objects and pictorial representations, and missing number problems such as 7 = – 9.
+We will learn to read, write, and interpret mathematical statements involving addition (+), subtraction (–), and equals (=) signs.
+We will also practise solving a range of one-step problems that involve addition and subtraction, using concrete objects, pictorial representations, and missing number problems such as 7 = ☐ – 9.

-Throughout the term we will continue to become fluent in representing and using number bonds and related subtraction facts within 20 through The Mastery of Number programme.
+Throughout the term, we will continue to develop fluency in representing and using number bonds and related subtraction facts within 20 through The Mastery of Number programme.

-This fun shark game is about matching the numeral to the correct tens and ones shown.
+This fun shark game helps children match the numeral to the correct tens and ones shown.